 - Conferences/Meeting Costs of holding a conference or meeting are included in this category.
 Some examples are the rental of facilities or equipment for the meeting.
-Details of costs for each conference or meeting should be broken out and provided in the budget. - When paying for the travel of a person to attend a conference, meals and lodging may be included in the cost without additional justification. - Meals may not be charged as project costs when individuals decide to go to lunch or dinner together when no need exists for continuity of a meeting.
+Details of costs for each conference or meeting should be broken out and provided in the budget. - When paying for the travel of a person to attend a conference, meals and lodging may be included in the cost without additional justification.

+- Meals may not be charged as project costs when individuals decide to go to lunch or dinner together when no need exists for continuity of a meeting.
 Such activity is considered to be an entertainment cost.
-Meals may be charged to the project if such activity maintains the continuity of the meeting and to do otherwise will impose arduous conditions on the meeting participants.
-Include a justification for meal costs.
-Some examples of acceptable reasons are that the conference facility is located in a remote area where public facilities are not accessible; there will be a speaker and business discussions during the meal; there is insufficient time available to allow participants to go out on their own.
+In contrast, meals may be charged to the project when a justification is provided that such activity maintains the continuity of the meeting and to do otherwise will impose arduous conditions on the meeting participants.
+Some examples of acceptable justifications are that the conference facility is located in a remote area where public facilities are not accessible; there will be a speaker and business discussions during the meal; there is insufficient time available to allow participants to go out on their own.
 If one or more of these justifications cannot be met, or if there are no other acceptable and compelling reasons, then the meals should not be charged to the award.
-The attendees should be responsible for providing their own meals. - Breakfasts for conference attendees are usually considered unallowable as it is expected these individuals will have sufficient time to obtain this meal on their own before the conference begins in the morning. - Communications Mailings, postage, express mail, faxes, and telephone long distance charges.
-Provide the estimated cost for this category. - Speaker/Trainer Fees Provide the amount of the speaker's fees and a description of the services they are providing. - Publication Costs Provide the estimated cost of printing of brochures and other program materials or scientific or technical journals. - Data collection Provide the estimated cost of collecting performance data to measure the project outcome measures. - Show the total for all SCBGP-FB funded Other.
+The attendees should be responsible for providing their own meals. - Breakfasts for conference attendees are usually considered unallowable as it is expected these individuals will have sufficient time to obtain this meal on their own before the conference begins in the morning. - Speaker/Trainer Fees Provide the amount of the speaker's fees and a description of the services they are providing, the number of speakers, and estimated applicable travel costs. - Advertising Costs Provide estimated costs of brochures, billboards, newspaper ads, banners, radio ads, television ads, samples. a description of the costs, as well as an estimate of the number of pieces or advertisements to be printed/published/aired. - Publication Costs Provide the estimated costs of publications or scientific or technical journals, including the number of publications anticipated. - Performance Data collection Provide the estimated cost of collecting performance data to measure the project outcome measures. - Show the total for all SCBGP-FB funded Other.